mesosphere/marathon/docs/docs/metrics.md

   a deployment might be dismissed by Marathon, when there are too many concurrent deployments.
 * `marathon.groups.active.gauge` — the number of active groups.
+* `marathon.instances.running.gauge` — the number of running instances
+  at the moment.
+* `marathon.instances.staged.gauge` — the number of instances staged at
+  the moment.
 * `marathon.leadership.duration.gauge.seconds` — the duration of
   current leadership.
 * `marathon.persistence.gc.runs.counter` — the count of Marathon GC runs